Alan Trejo Preview, Player Props: Rockies vs. Twins

-Alan Trejo -- with a slugging percentage of .258 in his past 10 games (including zero home runs) -- will be in action for the Colorado Rockies against the Minnesota Twins, with Emilio Pagan on the hill, on September 30 at 8:10 PM ET.
+Alan Trejo -- 2-for-2 in his most recent game -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Bailey Ober on the mound, on October 1 at 3:10 PM ET.

-He racked up three RBI (going 2-for-3 with a home run and a walk) in his previous game against the Twins.
+In his last game, he reached base in all four of his plate appearances (2-for-2) against the Twins.

 Sportsbook Promo Codes